orangejuice/blog/data/activity/movie-寻子遇仙记-1921/record.en.md

 date: 2021-09-11 03:29:38+08:00
 douban:
   rating: 9.2
-  subtitle: 1921 / USA / Drama Comedy Family / Charlie Chaplin / Charlie Chaplin,
+  subtitle: 1921 / USA / Drama Comedy Family / Charlie Chaplin / Charlie Chaplin Carmille
-    Edna Purviance
 ---

-The Chinese title, '寻子遇仙记' which translates to 'The Kid Meets the Fairy', is quite fitting.
-It includes both a beautiful, pure fantasy and a heartbreaking reality.
-The dream scenarios, achieved through primitive special effects, have highlighted the human fantasy of a beautiful world.
-Devil's temptations have turned the harmony of human communities upside down.
-The film is humorous and straightforward, with a poignant scene where the mother and child reunite.
-It contrasts between wealth and poverty, beauty and ugliness, features a unique performance style, and a happy ending, all of which took birth exactly a hundred years ago.
+The Chinese name 'The Quest for the Child Encounters the Immortal' is quite meaningful.
+It embodies both the beauty of pure fantasy and the bitterness of reality, highlighting the dreamy characteristics of people's imagined beautiful world through primitive special effects.
+The temptation of the devil makes the human community less harmonious and pure.
+The movie is humorous and the plot is straightforward.
+The scene where the mother meets her son is genuinely moving.
+The contrast between the rich and the poor, beauty and ugliness, coupled with a unique performance style, and a wonderful ending, born exactly a hundred years ago.